- Insurance Services

 Use Medical Providers That Are In Network

 Using in-network medical providers can result in significant savings on the cost of medical treatment over out-of-network providers.
-Keep a directory, by specialty, of all workers compensation providers and direct treatment to providers that help you control costs.
+Keep a directory, by specialty, of all workers’ compensation providers and direct treatment to providers who help you control costs.

 Choose the Right Rating Plan